honeytrap/honeytrap-docs/docs/home/contribute/page-templates.md

 title: Using Page Templates
 ---

-<p>These page templates are available for writers who would like to contribute new topics to the Honeytrap docs:</p>
+<p>These page templates are available for writers who would like to contribute new topics to the HoneyTrap docs:</p>

 <ul>
     <li><a href="#task_template">Task</a></li>